robleroni/Puerro/docs/03-Virtual-DOM.md

 This, however, doesn't differ a lot of using `$table.innerHTML`.
 All the nodes are still getting re-created from scratch and previously held references are lost.
 It could also lead to a bad performance when dealing with huge DOM trees.

-This illustration shows how rerendering works, when the orange node changed but every node is getting rerenderd.
+This illustration shows how rerendering works, when the orange node changed but every node is getting rerendered.

 ![without diffing](./assets/img/no_diffing.png)